Hearing Loss Diagnosis and Treatment for newborns, children, teens, and adults

 How do I know if I have a hearing loss?

 Ask yourself these questions.
-If you answer yes to three or more, you may have a hearing problem and may consider having your hearing checked.
+If you answer yes to three or more, you may have a problem and may consider having an audiology screening.

 - Do I have a problem hearing on the telephone or cell phone?